 Buses

 The bus network in Brisbane is large and comprehensive.
-All buses have a digital display on the front telling commuters their route number and final destinations.
-Expats will find that there are many bus routes, but popular stops in the inner city tend to be serviced more regularly than those in the suburbs.
+All buses have a digital display on the front with their route number and final destination.
+There are many bus routes, but popular stops in the inner city tend to be serviced more regularly than those in the suburbs.
 There are a handful of free bus services in and around the city centre.
-Stops serviced by free buses will have either red or yellow signs.

 Trains